fadado/jqt/docs/content/engine.md

 $ sudo make install prefix=/your/installation/path
 ```

-But if you choose a directory diferent of `/usr/local/share` for the shared data
+But if you choose a directory different of `/usr/local/share` for the shared data
 you must still edit the parameter `DATADIR` definition in the `bin/jqt` file.

 ## Invoking _jqt_